awilcox83/CGM/README.md

 # CGM

 Circular Genome Mapper is a tool to map sequencing reads from organisms with circular genomes to linear reference genomes.
 A Bowtie2 installation is required.

+CGM extends the reference genome, allowing reads that span both ends to map correctly.
+Reads are then split into two and their positions adjusted.

 Useage: